WSWUP/WREVAP/README.md

 ## INI Parameter File

 The model parameter values can be set using a parameter INI file or through the script command prompt.
 This parameter file is functionally equivalent to Records A [6.1] and B [6.2] of File Tape 1 (the .PAR file).
-Record C is not included in this file since the date and time period information is included in the data CV file.
+Record C is not included in this file since the date and time period information is included in the data CSV file.
 The script will read the model parameter values from a file if it has the same name as the data file but with an “.INI” extension (for example, sample1.csv -> sample1.ini).
 If an INI parameter file is not detected, the script will prompt the user to enter the necessary parameter values and then offer to save the values into a new INI file.
 This is the easiest way to get a properly formatted (and commented) parameter file.
 To build a parameter file from scratch, the following values need to be specified in an INI file with the same name as the data file.
 The first non-commented line of the INI file must be: [INPUTS].
 All other values can be listed in any order after this first line.
-Refer to the original documentation for the description, units, and suitable values for each of the parameters.  # indicate commented lines for information only; comments could be removed to make the input file significantly shorter in length.
+Refer to the original documentation for the description, units, and suitable values for each of the parameters.  # indicate commented lines for information only; comments could be removed or excluded to make the input file significantly shorter in length.

 ```
 # WREVAP INPUTS FILE